GoogleCloudPlatform/community/tutorials/compute-short-quickstart.md

 activity and others, click the [**Notifications**][spotlight-notification-menu] button in the navigation bar in the upper-right corner of the console.

-Note: After the instance is created, your billing account will start being charged according to the Compute Engine pricing.
+**Note**: After the instance is created, your billing account will start being charged according to the Compute Engine pricing.
 You will remove the instance later to avoid extra charges.